preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 For more information, see: :doc:`Invite co-authors </pages/invite-co-authors/index>`

-(Only the general settings are available, see above).
+(Only general settings are available, see above).

 Like
 -------
-Page Likes and Comments can be added as block on a page, but Like action also be added as an Action Button:
+Page Likes and Comments can be added as a block on a page, but the Like action also be added as an Action Button:

 .. image:: action-button-like.png

-+ **Unlike Text**: When a user has liked a page, the text in the button changes to Unlike.
-If you want som other unlike-text, edit the text here.
++ **Unlike Text**: When a user has liked a page, the text on the button changes to "Unlike".
+If you want some other unlike-text, edit the text here.
 + **Target**: Target can only be Page for now and is selected by default.

 Link